 A Forensic Accountant does much more than review financial data all day long.
 On each project, your other tasks and responsibilities may involve:

 Get Used to Working as Part of a Team

-- As such, great team-building skills are essential for any Forensic Accountant.
+Forensic Accountants often work as members of investigative teams, which may include other forensic accountants, private investigators, business stakeholders (such as partners and investors), document examiners and financial or business managers.
+As such, great team-building skills are essential for any Forensic Accountant.
 You’ll need to be comfortable and confident in working with others, as well as possess great communication and negotiation skills and be able to engage various stakeholders at all levels of the investigation.

 Ensure Your Communication Skills Are Spot On

-- Throughout your cases, you may be required to explain complex information in basic terms to partners and other parties, as well as outline your insights to others using detailed or technical terms and information.
+Since they frequently work in business environments and often have to present evidence in court, Forensic Accountants must have fantastic communication skills.
+In Australia, a strong grasp of English is mandatory, as is the ability to both write and speak with clarity, precision and simplicity.
+Throughout your cases, you may be required to explain complex information in basic terms to partners and other parties, as well as outline your insights to others using detailed or technical terms and information.

 Forensic Accountants don’t just take what they see at face value.
 They’re curious, inquisitive people who love to dig beneath the data, think outside the box and ask the hard questions based on the evidence they see.
 Sound like you?

 Here's some more articles similar to this one.

 Want to Go to the Olympics?
 These Are the Jobs That Can Get You There